Accounting

 calculate-cost-of-goods-sold

-Should you be a business owner, you have probably heard the phrase “cost of goods sold” (COGS) tossed about.
-But more precisely what does it mean, and why is it important to calculate cost of goods sold?
+If you’re a business owner, you’ve likely heard the term “cost of goods sold” (COGS) many times.
+But what exactly does it mean, and why is it so important to understand?

 What is the Cost of Goods Sold (COGS)?